 Did you know that there are 12 factors to be considered while acquiring data from the web?
 If no, fret not!
 Download our free guide on web data acquisition to get started!

 The round-up post for December 2016 covered McKinsey’s report on data science, Deepfield’s Acquisition by Nokia and AWS Managed Services.
-In this post we’ll cover January’s hot news and events from the data science, AI and cloud computing field.
+In this post, we’ll cover 2017 January’s latest news and events from the data science, AI and cloud computing field.

-Intel aims to capture maximum market share in big data space by going against GPUs, and rolling out BigDL as an open-source library is definitely a part of this goal.
+Intel aims to capture maximum market share in the big data space by going against GPUs and rolling out BigDL as an open-source library is definitely a part of this goal.

 Don’t forget to share your views in the comments section if you found these advancements in AI exciting.

 Your email address will not be published.
 Required fields are marked *

 Save my name, email, and website in this browser for the next time I comment.